 Law school graduates who wish to expand on their knowledge of corporate and business law may consider enrolling in a 1-year Master of Laws (LL.M.) program.
 These programs tend to focus on legal writing and theory, though students may choose to customize their path of study according to a specialty.
 Students interested in corporate law, for example, may focus on corporate governance, commercial law or business finance.

 After completing their studies, law school graduates must take the bar exam in order to practice.
 Each state has its own bar exam.
 Most states also require lawyers to complete a written ethics exam.
 Some states practice reciprocity, allowing lawyers who have passed the bar of another state to practice in their own; however, corporate lawyers who wish to work for companies that do business in multiple states may need to take more than one bar exam.

 Employment Outlook and Salary Information

-In 2014, the U.S. Bureau of Labor Statistics (BLS) predicted 6% employment growth for lawyers through 2024.
+The U.S. Bureau of Labor Statistics (BLS) predicted employment growth for lawyers is as fast as the national average through 2028.
 Strong competition was projected, and experienced lawyers who were willing to relocate could expect the best prospects.
-The BLS reported an average annual salary of $136,260 for lawyers in general in 2015, with those working within the management of companies and enterprises earning an average of $175,930.
+In May 2018, the BLS reported that workers in the 90th percentile or higher earned $208,000 or more per year, whereas the bottom 10th percentile earned $58,220 or less per year.
+Those working within the management of companies and enterprises earning an average of $178,090, in May 2018.